RCORELLA/WorkShopCopilotStudioDirections/Lab03.md

 ## Overview

-This guide will help you create a topic that allows your Copilot agent to retrieve and display customer information from Business Central.
+This guide will help you create a topic that allows your Copilot agent to retrieve and display the customer list from Business Central.

 ---